eSnipe.com vs Zero Hour

 For typical eBay buyers winning mid-priced items consistently, Zero Hour pays for itself within months.

-The credential trade-off
+The credential question

 eSnipe shares the architectural problem of every server-side sniper: